 This gives an added advantage to any investor who will be benefited by knowing whether the company will flourish or not, which will ultimately impact the stock price.
 Investing in what you understand limits the risks associated with the investment.
 Thus, 'Invest in what you understand!'

-If you wish to know more about Warren Buffet, Read: Living Like Warren Buffet
+If you wish to know more about Warren Buffett, Read: Living Like Warren Buffett

 Another renowned investor, 'Philip Fisher', but what makes him peculiar from others?
 Let's understand his value investing strategy-